Hanhlin/OOP_java_scala/README.md

 This lab includes two parts, part one is written in Java and the other is in Scala.

 Both parts implements simple classes and functions to preform the feature of object-oriented programming.

+The detailed description of each class and function is commented in the sources.